How to help rural hedgehogs: free guide for farmers

 - and the usefulness of scrub areas

 We also explain how some Countryside Stewardship schemes can help hedgehogs and other desirable wildlife, and provide instructions on how to survey for hedgehogs on your land.
-We are even giving away a FREE hedgehog surveying tunnel to the first 50 farmers who get in touch with us.

 Reasons for hedgehog decline